Current Developments: March 2026 Review

 monthly-recap (1)

 In the past month, we have seen significant developments in estate planning, business law, elder law, and special needs law.
 We have highlighted the most noteworthy developments to ensure you and your firm stay informed of any changes.
-From the Internal Revenue Service’s safe harbor provision for the staking of digital assets held in a trust to a ruling denying a private right of action under the Medicaid Act and a decision upholding the constitutionality of the Corporate Transparency Act, read on to learn how these decisions may impact your practice.
+From court decisions rejecting a settlement proposal in a trust dispute, denying Medicaid benefits because the applicant did not apply for retirement benefits, and considering the enforceability of noncompetition covenants, read on to learn how these developments may impact your practice.

 Continue Reading